|

 The water reservoir was the spaces in between

-the stones.
 This meant that much large beds

 could be made at a reasonable price.